forestgrape/coronavirus/2_biological/life-forms.md

 ###### Examples
 * Bacteria Entities
 * Virus Entities
+* An [organism](#organism) is a special form of an entity, arising from a single cell by cloning.

 #### Organisms
-Many forms of life on todays earth e.g. plants, fungi and animals, are organisms.
+Many forms of life in the realm of eukaryotes on todays earth e.g. plants, fungi and animals, consists of different looking cells all clones from the same starting cell.
+These life forms are called organisms:

 > ###### Organism
 > Start out as a single cell with replicates.
 At some point the replicates differentiate into specialized cells having different appearances and tasks.